thomasbreydo/trieapi/docs/CLI.md

 ### Search

-To search if a keyword is present in the trie, use `search`:
+To check if a keyword is present in the trie, use `search`:

 ```text
 trie search --word <keyword>